 A managed fund pools money from multiple investors, then professional managers invest this in a variety of assets, which could be global or local shares, offshore property, infrastructure, or high-yield investments in line with a stated objective.

-Managed funds and ETFs make accessing investments in a broader diversified manner much easier.
+ETFs and managed funds make accessing investments in a broader diversified manner much easier.
 Few SMSF investors can get adequate diversification across international markets.
 Even domestically niche areas such as small or microcap stocks can be handled with less risk using a professional manager.

 Again with property, few investors have the ability to gain sector access alone and this can be done with less risk via A-REITS (listed on the ASX), ETFs, managed funds or property syndicates.